Tiger makes a Masters logjam look even larger

 Here he is, with a lot of company.

 “Look, tomorrow is a very important day because there’s no doubt someone in the top 15, or a few of them, are going to play very well,” Scott said.
 “This is the best players in the world on the biggest stage that we all want to be in so badly.”

-The delay lasted only 29 minutes.
-Woods returned to miss the putt, and then took three shots from 35 feet behind the par-5 13th green to lose another prime birdie opportunity.
+He made the only birdie on No. 11 all day, and hit his tee shot on the dangerous par-3 12th to 5 feet when the horn sounded.
+Woods returned and missed the putt, and then took three shots from 35 feet behind the par-5 13th green to lose another prime birdie opportunity.
 But he made it up for them with a couple of long birdie putts, and he had no complaints with his position.

 “I feel like I played my own way back into the tournament,” Woods said.
 “I was just very patient today, felt very good to be out there doing what I was doing.
 This is now three straight majors that I’ve been in the mix and so it’s good stuff.”

 As for Rory McIlroy, the career Grand Slam might need to wait another year.
 McIlroy played the par 5s in even — two bogeys, one par and an eagle on No. 8 that got him under par, but only briefly.
 He was only seven shots behind, but he had 35 players in front of him.